HKUST-KnowComp/FMG/README.md

 One may read the comment in files in directory config for more information.

 ## Misc
-If you have any questions about this project, you may open issues, thus it can help more people who are interested in this project.
+If you have any questions about this project, **you can open issues**, thus it can help more people who are interested in this project.
+I will reply to your issues as soon as possible.